 - Income only Medicaid trusts

-- Wealth replacement trusts or irrevocable life insurance trusts (ILITs)
+- Wealth replacement trusts or irrevocable life insurance trusts in Florida (ILITs)

 - Grantor retained interest trusts (GRATs and GRUTS)